lupyuen/lupyuen.github.io/src/spi2.md

 -   On Bouffalo Lab's __BL602 and BL604__ RISC-V SoCs

+We'll also study briefly the internals of the __NuttX SPI Driver__, to understand how it works.

 _What about ESP32?
 NuttX works the same across platforms right?_

 I realise that many of my readers are using ESP32 instead of BL602.